TheBoonAI/scrounger/django_backend/README.md

 ### Configuring the API Key

-Scrounger is designed to utilize the ZMLP backend, but to do so you need to use a ZMLP Api Key.
+Scrounger is designed to utilize the ZMLP backend, but to do so you need to use a ZMLP API Key.
 This can be obtained from your project in the Console web UI, in the API Keys section.
 Create an API Key with the appropriate permissions, and download the key.

 At this point the key will be in JSON format.
 We'll need to convert this into a Base64